uber/react-vis/docs/markdown/parallel-coordinates.md

 #### colorType (optional)
 Type: `string`
-Specify the type of color scale to be used on the radar chart, please refer to [Scales and data](scales-and-data.md) for more information.
+Specify the type of color scale to be used on the parallel coordinates chart, please refer to [Scales and data](scales-and-data.md) for more information.

+#### showMarks (optional)
+Type: 'boolean'
+Specific whether or not to show the marks on the vertices of the lines

 #### tickFormat (optional)
 Type: 'function'